What is a Pre-Amp?

 As digital sources produce the maximum output, there is still a necessity to prevent this large signal from damaging your speakers.

-For this reason, when Digital Pre-Amp (DPA) mode is switched on, the volume control of your Network Player becomes active, allowing you to control the output of your unit.
+For this reason, when Digital Pre-Amp (DPA) mode is enabled this allows volume adjustment to be performed by the network player before being converted to an analogue audio signal.
 This, in turn, prevents the Power amplifier from delivering a full signal to your speakers and damaging them.

 Helpful tips and ways to prevent damage

-If you wish to use one of our Network Players as a Digital Pre-Amplifier we have a few tips to prevent damage or confusion regarding your system.
+If you wish to use the 851N as a Digital Pre-Amplifier we have a few tips to prevent damage or confusion regarding your system.

-- DPA mode is NOT enabled upon initial set-up of the Network Player and as such must be enabled before connecting to a power amplifier.
+- DPA mode is NOT enabled upon initial set-up of the 851N and as such must be enabled before connecting to a power amplifier.
 Failure to do so may result in speaker damage.

-- When you attempt to enable DPA Mode, we would advise switching this feature on before connecting the Network Player to your Power Amplifier.
+- When you attempt to enable DPA Mode, we would advise switching this feature on before connecting the 851N to your Power Amplifier.
 If you have already connected the devices, please ensure there is no audio playing through your system.

-- Please check the volume of the Network Player is initially set to a low level every time you use the unit, before switching the Power Amplifier on.
+- Please check the volume of the 851N is initially set to a low level every time you use the unit, before switching the Power Amplifier on.

 - If at any point you wish to perform a factory reset on your unit, this will then disable Digital Pre-Amp Mode.
 This will, therefore, need to be switched back on before using your system.